maxton4life/Python4DevOps/README.md

     - Work on projects that involve automating deployment, scaling, and maintenance.
     - Practice integrating different DevOps tools with Python scripts.

-I used chat gpt to make a roadmap on python for DevOps 👉 [chatgpt](https://www.chat.openai.com)
----

 ## Author
 [Hameed Kareem](https://github.com/maxton4life)